Surface Heat Budget of the Arctic Ocean: Background

 Ice reflects sunlight more readily than open water.
 Snow-covered sea ice reflects about 80% of the incident sunlight.
-Seasonal changes in the Arctic result in clear skies and radiational cooling from snow-covered sea ice in the constantly dark arctic winter.
+Seasonal changes in the Arctic result in clear skies and radiational cooling from snow-covered sea ice in the constantly dark Arctic winter.
 In spring, with the return of sunlight, melt pools begin to form and increase the rate of heat absorption from the sun.
-In the summer, during constant daylight, clouds form which reflect light to the sky, but impede heat flow from the ocean.
-In order to quantify these effects over a large portion of earth's area—the Arctic Ocean—required a large-scale scientific data-gathering and analysis effort over the span of a year.
+In summer, during continuous daylight, clouds form that reflect solar radiation while reducing heat loss from the ocean.
+In order to quantify these effects over a large portion of Earth's surface, studying the Arctic Ocean required a large-scale scientific data-gathering and analysis effort over the span of a year.
 Consequently, the National Science Foundation, together with other sponsors, funded a study to better quantify these processes.

 Ice Station SHEBA

 Ice station SHEBA base, Canadian Coast Guard Ship Des Groseilliers (right) with CCGS Louis S. St-Laurent.

 The scientific party traveled aboard the Canadian Coast Guard Ship Des Groseilliers to the Arctic Ocean.
-It arrived at a location on 2 October 1997 where the plan was to allow the ship to become frozen in the pack ice and be the base for scientific observations.
+It arrived at a location on 2 October 1997, where the plan was to allow the ship to become frozen in the pack ice and be the base for scientific observations.
+The ice camp was established in the Beaufort Sea and subsequently drifted westward into the Chukchi Sea, allowing observations across different Arctic oceanic and atmospheric regimes.
+The experiment was designed as an integrated observing system combining surface-based measurements with aircraft and satellite observations to investigate Arctic cloud–radiation interactions and surface energy exchange processes.
 Those observations included measurements of the oceanic and atmospheric processes from the water beneath the ice, near the ship, to the top of the atmosphere.
 Measurements included: